pranigopu/sentiMiner/notes/textMining/README.md

 Hence, removing stopwords can hide the effect of the sequence of words preceding a word.
 Furthermore, removing certain stopwords can change the sentiment underlying the text.
 For example, if 'don't' is considered a stopword, negatives may be interpreted as positives.

 ## Conclusions
-For preserving the maximum possible meaning of the text while reducing its complexity, we will only perform lemmatization on our texts.
+For preserving the maximum possible meaning of the text while reducing its complexity, we will only perform lemmatization on our texts, without removing stopwords.